History of Islam in southern Italy: Ottoman invasion of Otranto

 In 1480, an Ottoman Turkish fleet invaded Otranto, landing nearby the city and capturing it along with its fort.
+The Otranto population (remaining in the occupied city) was massacred after refusing to convert to Islam.

+The Ottoman ambitions in Italy were ended.
+Had Otranto surrendered to the Turks, the history of Italy might have been very different.
+But the heroism of the people of Otranto was more than a strategically decisive stand.
+What made the sacrifice of Otranto so remarkable was the willingness to die for the faith rather than reject Christ.

 Pope Sixtus IV called for a crusade, and a massive force was built up by Ferdinand I of Naples, among them notably troops of Hungarian king Matthias Corvinus, despite frequent Italian quarreling at the time.
 The Neapolitan force met with the Turks in 1481, thoroughly annihilating them and recapturing Otranto.

 In 1537, the famous Turkish corsair and Ottoman admiral Barbarossa tried again to conquer Otranto and the Fortress of Castro, but the Turks were eventually repulsed from the city.

 Ottoman incursions on the south and west coasts of Italy continued into the 17th century.

 Pozzuoli and Castellamare in the Bay of Naples were attacked in 1548; Ischia in 1544; Reggio in Calabria in 1594 (cathedral destroyed); and Vieste, Vasto and Manfredonia were raided and sacked in 1554, 1560, and 1620 respectively.